icopy-site/awesome/docs/awesome/awesome-hacking.md

  * [Scapy](https://github.com/secdev/awesome-scapy) - A Python tool and library for low level packet creation and manipulation
  * [Amass](https://github.com/OWASP/Amass) - In-depth subdomain enumeration tool that performs scraping, recursive brute forcing, crawling of web archives, name altering and reverse DNS sweeping
  * [sniffglue](https://github.com/kpcyrd/sniffglue) - Secure multithreaded packet sniffer
+ * [RustScan][https://github.com/rustscan/rustscan] - Extremely fast port scanner built with Rust, designed to scan all ports in a couple of seconds and utilizes nmap to perform port enumeration in a fraction of the time.

 ## Forensic